Rod in hand, relax by the river...

 Fishing in the wilderness…

-Many of our fishing excursions involve a short hike or canoe to the perfect spot and once guests are satisfied with their catch, they can enjoy a well-earned drink and picnic in a secluded riverside setting.
+Fishing excursions involve a short hike or canoe to the perfect spot and once guests are satisfied with their catch, they can enjoy a well-earned picnic in a tranquil riverside setting.

 Common types of fish found in the river: